 We consider Coke Zero to be healthier than regular Coke, because the negative health effects of such a high dose of high fructose corn syrup seem clearer in our opinion than that of artificial sweeteners.

 But is Coke Zero healthier than Diet Coke?
-The Diet Coke ingredients are shown below:
+The ingredients in Diet Coke are shown below:

 You’ll note that the ingredients are extremely similar to Coke Zero.